How do I get started with my application for the Affordable Connectivity Program?

 No. The provider is only reimbursed for the cost of the plan up to $30 per eligible household, or up to $75 per eligible household on Tribal lands.

 If the plan I pick is more than the monthly discount for internet service, do I pay the extra myself?

 Yes.
 You are responsible for any amount over $30 per month (or over $75 per month on Tribal lands) for internet service under the Affordable Connectivity Program.

-- I currently subscribe to a bundle of services that includes internet, TV, and phone.
-Can I apply the Affordable Connectivity Program to my monthly bill?
+I currently subscribe to a bundle of services that includes internet, TV, and phone.
+Can I apply the Affordable Connectivity Program benefit to my monthly bill?

 How does the $100 device benefit work?